winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

     Margin call order price limit is: `settlement_price / ( MSSR - MCFR )`
     Upon settlement of a margin call, the issuer collects:
     `( amount_settled * MCFR ) / settlement_price`
 * ``whitelist feed producers``:
     The asset issuer must manually whitelist feed producers in a list by user_id.
     These feed producers are the oracles which gather data and upload it to the blockchain.
-    The feed producer's median price is used in all margin contracts for smartcoin.
+    The feed producer's median price is used in all smartcoin margin contracts.
 * ``allow witness or committee to feed``: (per-asset parameter) In addition to manually whitelisted producers the issuer may choose to allow all witnesses or all committe members, each as a group, to be feed producers.